 - Severe hepatic insufficiency - Co-administration with medicinal products that are highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events.
-This includes alfuzosin, ranolazine, amiodarone, dronaderone, fusidic acid, neratinib, venetoclax, colchicine, astemizole, terfenadine, lurasidone, pimozide, quetiapine, dihydroergotamine, methylergonovine, ergonovine, ergotamine, cisapride. elbasvir/grazoprevir. ombitasvir/paritaprevir/ritonavir, lovastatin, simvastatin, lomitapide, sildenafil, vardenafil, midazolam, triazolam, ciclosporin, tacrolimus, sirolimus, rivaroxaban and vorapaxar (See Summary of Product Characteristics for more detail).
+This includes alfuzosin, ranolazine, amiodarone, dronaderone, fusidic acid, neratinib, venetoclax, colchicine, astemizole, terfenadine, lurasidone, pimozide, quetiapine, dihydroergotamine, ergotamine, methylergonovine, elbasvir/grazoprevir. ergonovine, cisapride. ombitasvir/paritaprevir/ritonavir, lovastatin, simvastatin, lomitapide, sildenafil, vardenafil, midazolam, triazolam, ciclosporin, tacrolimus, sirolimus, rivaroxaban and vorapaxar (See Summary of Product Characteristics for more detail).
 It may be appropriate to temporarily withhold such concomitant medication while the patient is receiving lopinavir/ritonavir.
 For patients receiving warfarin additional INR monitoring is advised.